radiodee1/awesome-tag/test_python_atag/readme.md

 # awesome-tag
 Facial detection and tagging experiments -- this project was not working for several months.
 Presently, though, it does a better job of detection than it did.
 It does not, however, do that detection any faster than before.
 It presently takes several minutes for each image.

+The method used for detection can be described as follows.
+All the code is written in python.
+First a program devides the image into small boxes, 7 pixels to a side.
+Then a simple two layer neural network is used to determine which of these boxes are areas of the image where a face might be.
+This layer basically detects skin tones.
+Then an aggregating program is used to draw together squares that are immediately adjacent.
+Then a more sophisticated convolutional neural network is used to determine which of these resulting boxes is actually a face.